 The toolkit has been used for a multitude of purposes, from solutions for industrial manufacturing to city-wide transportation.
 Some specific examples include:

-Porosity Defect Detection
+Manufacturing Defect Detection

 The OpenVINO toolkit can be downloaded after filling out the form on this landing page: Download the Intel Distribution of the OpenVINO toolkit here.
 For help downloading, visit the OpenVINO download documentation, a PDF that is downloaded directly onto your computer.